kevinboehmisch/Laboratory_Projects/README.md

 # Laboratory_Projects
-Explore the diverse array of Laboratory Projects from the University of Applied Sciences Esslingen, providing a comprehensive overview of hands-on experiences across various technologies.
+Laboratory Projects from the University of Applied Sciences Esslingen, providing a comprehensive overview of hands-on experiences across various technologies.
 These projects represent a culmination of academic endeavors within the Software Engineering program, highlighting practical applications and technical exposure.

 ## Notable Aspects:
 ### Technological Landscape:
-- The repository delves into a broad technological landscape, encompassing languages such as C++, Linux Bash scripting, C, and Python, showcasing a breadth of programming language proficiency.
+- The repository delves into a broad technological landscape, encompassing languages such as C++, Linux Bash scripting, C, and Python, showcasing a wide range of programming language proficiency.

 ### Adaptability:
 - Emphasizing adaptability, these projects demonstrate the application of theoretical knowledge in dynamic, real-world scenarios—an essential quality for effective software engineering.